A home inventory is a comprehensive report that includes detailed descriptions and photos of the personal property in and around your home.

 Importance of a Home Inventory

-A home inventory ensures that homeowners are sufficiently prepared, in terms of their insurance coverage, to deal with potential losses.
-A detailed list of all the items destroyed, damaged, or stolen is required for an insurance claim.
+In terms of insurance coverage, a home inventory sufficiently prepares homeowners to deal with potential losses.
+An insurance claim requires a detailed list of all the items destroyed, damaged, or stolen.
 Proper documentation ensures a faster and smoother claims process, as well as maximizing your insurance reimbursement.

 In fact, you must provide documented proof of ownership to receive a settlement covering the full extent of the loss.
 According to the National Association of Public Insurance Adjusters, most policyholders do not realize that the burden of proof rests with them.